Michael E. Jones, Sr. - The Vicksburg Post

 You Might Like

-Shirley Davenport Hinkle passed away on Aug.
-4 at Promise Hospital.
+Lola M. Taylor passed away on Aug.
+12 at the Vicksburg Convalescent Home.
 She was 65.
-A Memorial Service celebrating her life... read more
+Funeral Services will be... read more